-The Company, through its subsidiary, Mangan, has entered into an option agreement dated August 13, 2018 (the "EPCS Option Agreement") to acquire 100% of the equity of EP Chvaletice s.r.o. ("EPCS"), a small Czech steel fabrication company that owns a 19.94 hectare parcel of land.
+The Company, through its subsidiary, Mangan, entered into an option agreement dated August 13, 2018 (the "EPCS Option Agreement"), to acquire 100% of the equity of EP Chvaletice s.r.o. ("EPCS"), a small Czech steel fabrication company that owns a 19.94 hectare parcel of land.
 This land is located immediately south of the highway and rail line that bound the Chvaletice tailings deposit.
 It is also adjacent to the Chvaletice power plant and 1.7-hectare parcel of land and rail siding that was previously acquired by the Company.
 This strategic land parcel encompasses the intended site of its proposed processing plant.
 The land is zoned for industrial use and contains numerous buildings, including office, warehousing and other industrial structures, several of which are leased to short-term tenants.
 The land also contains two rail spurs and is served by gas, water and power.

-The Company will have the right to acquire EPCS by making payments aggregating 140 million Czech Koruna payable in four cash instalments, the first and second of which was paid on October 17, 2018, and August 13, 2021, respectively, each in the amount of 14 million Czech Koruna (\$815,000 and \$819,576, respectively).
+The Company has the right to acquire EPCS by making payments aggregating 140 million Czech Koruna payable in four cash instalments, the first and second of which were paid on October 17, 2018, and August 13, 2021, respectively, each in the amount of 14 million Czech Koruna (\$815,000 and \$819,576, respectively).
 Additionally, on August 13, 2021, the Company exercised the option to extend the payment term of the following instalments by one year for a fee of 2.1 million Czech Koruna, payable with the next instalment.

 On August 10, 2022, the Company made the third option payment of 42 million Czech Koruna (\$2,304,402) together with the fee for the extension of 2.1 million Czech Koruna (\$115,220).

-The Company can complete the acquisition of EPCS by making making the final instalment of 70,000,000 Czech Koruna (approximately \$3.80 million at June 30, 2022), due upon receipt of all development permits for the Chvaletice Manganese Project, but no later than five years after signing the EPCS Option Agreement on August 13, 2023.
+The total value of the instalments, revalued at September 30, 2022, is \$3.94 million.
+The Company can complete the acquisition of EPCS by making the final instalment of 70,000,000 Czech Koruna (approximately \$3.82 million at September 30, 2022), due upon receipt of all development permits for the Chvaletice Manganese Project, but no later than August 13, 2023, being five years after signing the EPCS Option Agreement.